aarshps/business-expense-tracker/README.md

 ### Environment Variables

-For deployment, ensure you set the following environment variable:
+For deployment to Vercel, ensure you set the following environment variables in the Vercel dashboard:

-- `DATABASE_URL`: PostgreSQL connection string for production or SQLite for development
+- `MONGODB_URI`: MongoDB Atlas connection string for your production database
-- `DIRECT_URL` (optional): Direct database connection URL for Vercel deployments with Data Proxy
+- `MONGODB_ENVIRONMENT`: Set to "prd" for production environment

 ### Vercel Deployment Configuration

-This application is configured to work with Vercel deployments.
-For the Prisma client to work properly in Vercel's environment:
+This application is configured to work with Vercel deployments:

-1. The `prisma/schema.prisma` file includes the correct binary targets for Linux environments
-2. The `vercel.json` file configures the build process to include Prisma client files
+1. The `vercel.json` file configures the build process
-3. The `src/lib/prisma.ts` file handles different initialization for production vs development
+2. The `src/lib/mongoClient.ts` file handles connection pooling for optimal performance in serverless environments

-For production deployments with persistent data, it's recommended to use PostgreSQL instead of SQLite, as SQLite databases are not suitable for serverless functions due to the ephemeral file system.

-Note: For production deployments, logging configuration may need to be adjusted based on the hosting platform's file system capabilities.
+The application will connect to the database specified in your `MONGODB_URI` environment variable in production.